pascalwhoop/old_website/_posts/academic/digitalTransformation/2016-02-10-digital-transformation-chapter-7-summary.markdown

 github: true
 hascsvdownload: true
 author: Pascal Brokmeier
-summary: Summarizing all slides and readings for the chapter
+summary: Several ways of ensuring performance and direction for IT projects and activities are introduced.
+First, a general framework by Krcmar is described following a few quantitative methods of assessing the utilty of projects and a multidimensional way of capturing qualitative aspects of projects.
 ---

 ## Motivation for IT Controlling